outdreamer/build-a-cure-1/docs/tasks/ideas.md

 to do: organize into separate docs

+  - when physics rules stabilize, they attract & generate information, which gathers into measurable numbers

+  - organize db by intent & features for quicker access - like if types are a common filter, organize a graph into type clusters, and store node id's to limit size of various different graphs to depict the same database, a subset of indexes represented per graph

   - stat problem: "Sunrise problem: What is the probability that the sun will rise tomorrow?
 Very different answers arise depending on the methods used and assumptions made"

     - interface analysis questions: